pogipop/cloudron/docs/references/selfhosting.md

 * `--restore-url` is a backup URL to restore from.

-## Finish setup
+## Domain setup

-Once the setup script completes, the server will reboot, then visit your server by its IP address to complete the installation.
+Once the setup script completes, the server will reboot, then visit your server by its IP address (`https://ip`) to complete the installation.

-Please note the following:

-1. The website will show a certificate warning, which needs to be accepted.
-Then a DNS setup page will be shown, which allows to setup the Cloudron with a domain.
+The setup website will show a certificate warning.
+Accept the self-signed certificate and proceed to the domain setup.

-2. If you see a login screen, instead of a setup screen, it means that someone else got to your Cloudron first and set it up already!
-In this unlikely case, simply delete the server and start over.

-Once the setup is done, you can access the admin page in the future at `https://my.<domain>`.

-## DNS

-Cloudron has to be given the API credentials for configuring your domain under `Certs & Domains` in the web UI.

 ### Route 53